samsuh/2026-journal/README.md

 # 2026-journal

+## 2/20/26
+Goals for today:
+-

 ## 2/19/26 - Thursday
 Goals for today:
 - DONE ~~ThreeJS - Debug UI section~~
-- DONE. ~~DJ - Record a 30 minute set~~ did an hour set.
+- DONE ~~DJ - Record a 30 minute set~~ did an hour set.
 - DONE ~~Look into a vacation.~~ decided not to go on any.
 - Music making - recreate a single loop just to have done it.
 Stretch goal is to make an ABAC loop sequence.
-- Start looking into setting up Reaper - https://youtu.be/hLB83sOxVfs?si=zOenlHfLrXeFptQU
+- DONE ~~Start looking into setting up Reaper~~ - https://youtu.be/hLB83sOxVfs?si=zOenlHfLrXeFptQU

 I started watching a few guitar videos too.
 Not to get distracted, but it's interesting how much more intuitive guitar videos are.
 I have experience there, so that makes a lot of sense.
 But does it make sense to switch to guitar inputs as a main way to enter music into the daw? think it over.

+Got through most of the reaper tutorial playlist. seems pretty straightforward.

 ## 2/18/26 - Wednesday
 Goals for today: